-■ Off: When the cycle is completed, the tool remains at the cycle end position.
+- Off: When the cycle is completed, the tool remains at the cycle end position. - On: Tool returns to the starting point

 The cycle machines a thread undercut according to DIN 76, a thread chamfer, then the cylinder, and finishes with the plane surface.
 The thread chamfer is executed when you enter at least one of the parameters cylinder 1st cut length or 1st cut radius.